JeovaniMartinez/Android-Utils/docs/configuration/getting-started.md

 The library can show some views, which follow the style of the app theme and have support for the light and dark theme, for these views to be shown with the app style it is necessary to declare the following style in the resources, which must inherit from the main app theme.
+The style must be added in the file `themes.xml` or `styles.xml`.

 ```xml
 <!-- Android Utils library theme, used to preserve the app style. -->